elgorrion/exeqpdal/README.md

 ## Supported Components

-`exeqpdal` supports all PDAL readers, writers, filters, and applications.
-For a full list, please refer to the official [PDAL documentation](https://pdal.io/en/stable/stages/index.html).
+Factory helpers cover the most commonly used PDAL readers, writers, and filters.
+For the definitive driver reference, consult the [PDAL documentation](https://pdal.io/en/stable/stages/index.html).
+If a driver is missing, you can still run it by injecting raw dictionaries into a `Pipeline`.

 ## Error Handling

-`exeqpdal` provides a set of custom exceptions to handle errors related to PDAL execution, pipeline configuration, and more.
+`exeqpdal` raises custom exceptions to surface PDAL CLI failures and configuration issues.

 ```python
 import exeqpdal as pdal